When To Walk Away After a Home Inspection in New Jersey

 Environmental Issues

 Environmental issues, such as high levels of radon, mold infestation, or the presence of hazardous materials like asbestos or lead paint, can pose serious health risks and necessitate costly remediation efforts.
-Depending on the extent of these environmental issues and their potential impact on the property and its occupants, walking away may be a prudent choice to prioritize your well-being and avoid the expenses and complexities associated with remediation.
+Depending on the extent of these environmental issues and their potential impact on the property and its occupants, walking away may be a prudent choice to prioritize your well-being and avoid the expenses and difficulties associated with remediation.

 When Negotiations Fail